 3.2) There are no specific qualifying races.
 Applicants will be expected to supply evidence of their performance at a long distance event achieved within 18 months of the championships.

 3.3) To be eligible for a qualifying place all athletes will be required to have completed their nominated race within 115% of the winner in their age group for World Championships and 120% for European Championships.
+(ETU Middle Distance Triathlons have a qualifying percentage of 115% during the years when there are no ITU Middle Disthance Triathlons.)

 3.4) Places will be allocated in up to three phases.
 As many as all 20 places can be awarded during the first selection phase if sufficient numbers apply and meet the qualification criteria.
 The remaining selection phases will allocate any remaining places.